efkanator/Barony/Spelunking for Trouble/readme.txt

                                  corridors with hidden stashes and chasm floors.
 But these stashes aren't just for take.
 Some say goblins have seeken out refuge there and hoards their treasures from anyone uninvited.
+				 These passages however have been visited to-and-fro for houndreds of years so don't expect many unsprung traps.

         Name:                    Forest